 - representation of an investment fund in a fraudulent conveyance action in Delaware Chancery Court

-Mr. Pees is involved in numerous community, civic and charitable activities and is a member of the Board of Trustees of the Brooklyn Historical Society.
+Mr. Pees is involved in numerous community, civic and charitable activities and previously served as a member of the Board of Trustees of the Brooklyn Historical Society.